AlibabaCloudDocs/oss/intl.en-US/Best Practices/Application server/Set up direct data transfer for mobile apps.md

     -   bucket\_read\_policy.txt: specifies that the token grants permissions to read data from the specified bucket and objects whose names contain the specified prefix for the account.
     -   bucket\_write\_policy.txt: specifies that the token grants permissions to write data to the specified bucket and objects whose names contain the specified prefix for the account.
-    For more information about permissions, see examples and implementation of policies in [Implement access control based on RAM policies](/intl.en-US/Developer Guide/Data security/Access and control/RAM Policy/Implement access control based on RAM policies.md).
+    For more information about permissions, see examples and implementation of policies in [Overview](/intl.en-US/Developer Guide/Data security/Access and control/RAM Policy/Overview.md).
 Follow the principle of least privilege \(PoLP\) based on business requirements.
 Security risks such as data leaks may arise because of excess permissions if you specify all resources \(resource:\*\) or all actions \(action:\*\).

     **Warning:** The code sample is only for reference.
 In practice, the online system must implement permission isolation for different users or devices.
 This way, tokens that grant different permissions are generated to avoid excess permissions.